Jayden-boop/WRO-2025/README.md

 Steering system
 Disassemble the stock steering motor from the K989 chassis.
-Replace with a Micro Servo 99 SG90 mounted to the front of the chassis taped and screwed into the mount.
+Replace with a Micro Servo 99 SG90 mounted to the front of the chassis, taped and screwed into the mount.

-A 2mm metal rod was used to connect the steering axle to the servo Servo mount attached
+A 2mm metal rod was used to connect the steering axle to the servo The servo mount was attached to the chassis using screws, securing the servo firmly in place.

 3: Assemble powertrain
-Furitek micro Komodo Motor was mounted to the 3D-printed mount, secured with double sided tape?????
+Mount the Furitek micro Komodo to the 3D-printed motor mount.
+Secure the mount with double-sided tape or small screws.
+Align the pinion gear with the drivetrain gear to ensure a smooth rotation.

 4: Attaching Electronics
- A raspberry Pi expansion board(PCB?) was mounted to the 3d printed Battery Pack was placed in front of the
+ A Raspberry Pi expansion board(PCB?) was mounted to the 3d printed The Battery Pack was placed in front of the
-The camera module was mounted tilted over the top of the car to increase visibility.
+The camera module was mounted at an angle over the top of the car to increase visibility.

 ![Camera Holder Drawing](other/readme-images/camera-holder-drawing.jpg)